 “I could.
 If Gryphon wants to stay in Delis House, she would be welcomed.”

-Griffa looked at Ansel with wide eyes and lightly shook her head.
+Griffa looked at Ansel with wide eyes and shook her head.
 Ansel understood her.
 He did not want Griffa in Delis house.
 He would not have her under the watch of Hector’s wife and daughter.